Monopoles, Strings and Gravitational Waves in Non-minimal Inflation: Topologically Stable Monopoles and Cosmic Strings in

 In this section we discuss two realistic symmetry breaking patterns of $SO(10)$ which predict the formation of topologically stable monopoles and cosmic strings at the intermediate scale.
 The VEV of $210$ breaks $SO(10)$ to the gauge symmetry, $SU(4)_C\times SU(2)_L\times SU(2)_R$ \cite{Pati:1974yy}.
 This breaking produces topologically stable GUT scale monopoles \cite{Lazarides:1980cc,Lazarides:2019xai} which are inflated away in our inflationary scenario.
 A non-zero VEV for $(10,1,3)$ in $\overline{126}$ spontaneously breaks $SU(4)_C\times SU(2)_L\times SU(2)_R$ group to the SM.
 In this case, topologically stable monopoles and cosmic strings are formed at the same intermediate scale.
 In the second case, a VEV for $(15,1,1)\in 210$ breaks $SU(4)_C\times SU(2)_L\times SU(2)_R$ to $SU(3)_C\times SU(2)_L\times SU(2)_R\times U(1)_{B-L}$, generates intermediate scale monopoles with mass related to $M_I$.
 The latter group is then broken to the SM via the VEV of $(1,1,3,-2)\in (10,1,3)$ of $\overline{126}$, and topologically stable strings with mass scale related to $M_{II}$ are formed during this phase transition.
 The SM gauge symmetry is broken by the VEV of the Higgs doublet which comes from a combination of the bi-doublets in $\overline{126}$- and $10$-dimensional scalars.

 The light scalar multiplets which contribute to the renormalization group evolution of the gauge couplings are the ones acquiring VEVs during the associated and subsequent gauge symmetry breakings in accordance with the \textit{extended survival hypothesis}.
 Fig.~\ref{fig:breaking-patterns} shows two breaking patterns along with the scalar multiplets.
 To obtain the unification solutions we assume that the heavy scalars in a parent multiplet have masses within the ratio $R$ with respect to the masses of heavy gauge bosons \cite{Babu:2015bna, Chakrabortty:2019fov,Meloni:2019jcf}.
-We have followed Ref.~\cite{Jones:1981we} to compute the two loop $\beta$-coefficients and Refs.~\cite{Chakrabortty:2019fov,Chakrabortty:2017mgi} to obtain the unification solutions compatible with the electroweak observables.
+We have followed Ref.~\cite{Jones:1981we} to compute the two loop $\beta$-coefficients, Refs.~\cite{WEINBERG198051,Hall:1980kf} to obtain the matching conditions, and Refs.~\cite{Chakrabortty:2019fov,Chakrabortty:2017mgi} and the references therein to obtain the unification solutions compatible with the electroweak observables.

 Fig.~\ref{fig:g224} shows the unification scale $M_U$ as function of the intermediate scale $M_I$ for $R\in [1/5,5]$ for the single intermediate scale breaking pattern.
 We have taken $M_U$ upto $10^{18}$ GeV and $M_I$ starting from $10^8$ GeV.
 The solution regions are obtained within $\log_{10}(M_I/\mathrm{GeV})\in [8.0, 14.8]$, $\log_{10}(M_U/\mathrm{GeV})\in [15.6, 18.0]$ and the unified coupling $g_U\in [0.56, 0.71]$.
 The constraint $\tau(p\to e^+\pi^0)\geq 2.4\times 10^{34}$ from the Super-Kamiokande (Super-K) experiment \cite{Super-Kamiokande:2020wjk} implies that the unification scale $\log_{10}(M_U/{\rm GeV}) \gtrsim 15.7$.
 The Hyper-Kamiokade (Hyper-K) experiment, on the other hand, will probe $\tau(p\to e^+\pi^0)$ upto $10^{35}$ yrs within $3\sigma$ confidence level \cite{Dealtry:2019ldr}, which corresponds to the unification scale $\log_{10}(M_U/{\rm GeV}) \simeq 15.9$.
 We have shown the Super-K exclusion limit and the Hyper-K sensitivity in Figs.~\ref{fig:g224} and \ref{fig:g224-g2231}.